Menu

 Our house breakfast blend is Lizzy's Breakfast Supreme, three types of black tea plus a touch of oolong.
 It's currently our best-selling loose leaf tea.
 In addition, we carry an English Breakfast tea which is a blend of two organic Indian teas (an Assam from northern India and a Nilgiri from southern India).
 For those who like a brisk black tea, the Irish Breakfast is a great option.

-If you're looking for a decaffeinated black tea for the late afternoon or evening, check out the Assam Decaf (aka Decaf Irish Breakfast) and English Breakfast Decaf.
+If you're looking for a decaffeinated black tea for the late afternoon or evening, check out the Assam Decaf (aka Decaf English Breakfast).

 We recommend trying the various blends straight as well as with milk and sweetener to see which you like better.